The cover letter dilemma: pros and cons for job applicants

 The benefits of providing a cover letter

-There are many benefits that come with offering a Hiring Manager or recruiter your cover letter, but mainly it’s for them to develop a better understanding of your suitability for the role.
+There are many benefits that come with offering a hiring manager or recruiter your cover letter, but mainly it’s for them to develop a better understanding of your suitability for the role.
 Below we have listed a number of other benefits:

-• Demonstrating genuine interest: Submitting a cover letter can demonstrate your genuine interest in the role and the company itself.
-It shows that you've taken the time to research the company and you’ve tailored your application, this extra effort can impress Hiring Managers.
+• Demonstrating genuine interest: submitting a cover letter can demonstrate your genuine interest in the role and the company itself.
+It shows that you've taken the time to research the company and you’ve tailored your application, this extra effort can impress hiring managers.

-• Highlights any relevant skills and achievements: A cover letter can draw attention to specific skills and achievements that match with the job description.
-It can help you explain how your background makes you a perfect fit for the role without the Hiring Manager having to work it out themselves.
+• Highlights any relevant skills and achievements: a cover letter can draw attention to specific skills and achievements that match with the job description.
+It can help you explain how your background makes you a perfect fit for the role without the hiring manager having to work it out themselves.

 The possible drawbacks of creating a cover letter